 In Star Trek VI, Starfleet is put in charge of escorting the Klingon chancellor to a peace conference many Starfleet leaders oppose, not in the least because it would diminish their power.
 One admiral worries, “Are we talking about mothballing the Starfleet?”
 They give the mission to Kirk, whose son was killed by Klingons and who calls peace with the empire a “terrifying idea”.
 Where are the diplomats?

-Even after the Klingon chancellor is attacked and killed from a Starfleet ship, Starfleet’s leaders are given front-row seats at the Khitomer Conference, where the traitors among them try to assassinate the Federation president.
+Even after the Klingon chancellor is attacked and killed from a Starfleet ship, Starfleet’s top brass are given front-row seats to the Khitomer Conference, where the traitors among them try to assassinate the Federation president.
 The plot is only foiled at the last minute by other Starfleet officers.

 The president of Star Trek VI at least resisted (in a deleted scene) a Starfleet proposal to invade Klingon space and rescue Kirk and McCoy.
 The president of Deep Space Nine does whatever Starfleet wants him to, including subjecting the population of Earth to random blood tests in an attempt to ferret out Dominion infiltrators.
 Sisko’s father (played by Brock Peters, who ironically also portrayed one of the admirals who plotted to scuttle the Klingon peace deal in Star Trek VI) is the only one who complains.
 No one else seems to worry Starfleet might abuse its “emergency” power, which it does.
 Starfleet controls, or is able to control, the entire energy grid of the Federation’s capital planet.
 In a crisis, Starfleet security patrols the streets of Earth.
 Are there no cops?